phetsims/qa/documentation/accessibility-bugs.md

 * Voicing and SpeechSynthesis can be slower to start on ChromeOS.
 Especially when switching tabs or turning it on for the first time.
 If Voicing doesn't start for ~8 seconds after you enable it or play with the sim that is expected.
 If it takes longer to start or never starts that is probably an issue.
 See https://github.com/phetsims/number-play/issues/138

+### 3.3 iOS Safari Bugs
+* Changing voices on iOS Safari is broken.
+The control for selecting voices have been removed on this platform.
+See https://github.com/phetsims/utterance-queue/issues/74.